Weddings on a budget

 Flowers and decorations can cost hundreds, if not thousands, if you go to wedding specialists.
 But with a little time and effort, much can be done yourself.

-If you're new to flower arranging, handy site Videojug has a mass of how-to videos including How to make a wedding bouquet and How to make a corsage.
-Also swap tips in the forum's on Do your own wedding flowers thread.
+If you're new to flower arranging, YouTube has a mass of how-to videos on making wedding bouquets and corsages.
+Also swap tips in the forum's Do your own wedding flowers thread.

-- Check flower delivery costs.
-This can make it cheaper to get someone more local.
+Using someone local can make it cheaper.
 Some will also charge to move flowers from the ceremony to the venue.
 Rope in mates to help do it for free.

 It's worth understanding the function this ceremonial gift exchange performs.